miguelmartfern/BlockDiagrams/README.md

 [![Documentation Status](https://img.shields.io/badge/docs-online-blue.svg)](https://miguelmartfern.github.io/SignalBlocks/)

-**SignalBlocks** is a Python library for visualizing and manipulating signals & systems.
+**SignalBlocks** is a Python library for visualizing and manipulating signals & systems with high-quality export for publication-quality figures.

-Version **2.0.0** introduces full support for symbolic signal definitions, time-domain operations (shifting, scaling, convolution), and automatic plotting of both continuous and impulsive components.
+Version **2.0** introduces full support for symbolic signal definitions, time-domain operations (shifting, scaling, convolution), and automatic plotting of both continuous and impulsive components.
 It also maintains backward compatibility with all previous block diagram features.
+Version **2.1** allows to represent comple plane poles, zeros, ROCs of Z transforms.

 ---